Dating safely during isolation (COVID-19)

 What if someone you meet says they need help because of Coronavirus?

-Sad though it is to say we are also asking people on social media and dating services to be alert to any new scam based on seemingly urgent and distressing stories about the Coronavirus or other illness, particularly now about ‘medical bills’ or the need to pay for a virus test.
-No honest person would ever ask that of a stranger online.
-End any such contact immediately and alert the service provider.
+Sad though it is to say we are also asking people on social media and dating services to be alert to any new scam based on seemingly urgent and distressing stories about the Coronavirus or other illness, particularly now about ‘medical bills’ No honest person would ever ask that of a stranger online.
+End any such contact immediately and report to the dating service..